SlideWire logo SlideWire Docs

 ],

-When SlideWire resolves a presentation, it looks for Blade files ending in .blade.php.
+When SlideWire resolves a presentation, it checks each root in this order:

 resources/views/pages/slides/team/q1-kickoff.blade.php